EXPLAINER-When will Americans feel the Inflation Reduction Act's impact? | Headlines

 - United States

-The Inflation Reduction Act, a $430 billion bill focused on lowering healthcare costs, promoting clean energy and increasing corporate taxes, passed the U.S. Senate on Sunday and is expected to pass the House of Representatives as soon as Friday.
-Democrats who wrote and were the sole supporters of the bill, led by President Joe Biden, have touted the impact it could have on costs for many Americans, who have been hit this year with the highest inflation in decades.

-Here's how and when key policies in the bill will have an impact on everyday people.
+The $430 billion U.S. Inflation Reduction Act, expected to pass in the House of Representative on Friday, aims to lower healthcare costs, promote clean energy and increase corporate taxes at a time when inflation is at its highest in decades.
 HEALTHCARE + Affordable Care Act premiums: At the end of this year, 13 million Americans would have seen their Affordable Care Act premiums increase, after subsidies expanded in COVID-19 spending bills expired.
-The bill extends those subsidies until 2024, and Democrats say they will save each individual $800.
+The bill extends those subsidies until 2024, and President Joe Biden's Democrats say they will save each individual $800.

 + Cap on drug costs for senior citizens: Starting in 2025, the bill caps the amount that millions of senior citizens who receive Medicare will pay in annual drug costs at $2,000. + Lower drug prices: These won't be felt in American wallets until 2026.
 The U.S. government will start negotiating the price charged for the top 10 most-used drugs with pharmaceutical companies in 2025.